oraclecloudbricks/terraform-oci-cloudbricks-network-artifacts/README.md

 ### Variable specific considerations
 - Cloudbricks framework allows a single VCN per each compartment.
 Breaking this rule, will prevent the code to work correctly
-- This code allows to create either a HUB or SPOKE Network.
-If a hub is in place, then variable `is_spoke` will be set to `true`
 - When filling variables `private_subnet_cidr_block_map` and `public_subnet_cidr_block_map` it expected to provide a comma separated tuple containing first the name of the subnet and then it's corresponding CIDR block
 - Variable `vcn_network_compartment_name` expect a single unique compartment name.
 Neglecting this step, will break the framework
 - Variable `custom_search_domain` allows to overload the value of a custom DHCP provider
-- `lpg_count` variable allows to create Local Peering Gateway placeholders inside the VCN.
-If provisioning a HUB, then this number needs to be as high as environments are connected to this HUB.
-For example, if environments are PRD, DEV and QA, then this number needs to be set to `3`.
-On the other hand, if provisioning a SPOKE, this number always needs to be set to `1`
-- Variable `lpg_display_name_base` represents the basic constructor of the LPG Name.
-This allows internally to create correlative values for LPG.
-In case of provisioning a HUB, leave this as `HUB_LPG`, in any other case, set this variable to `ENV_LPG` where `ENV` is the name of Environment being provisioned, i.e `PRD_LPG`
-- If provisioning a SPOKE, variable `peered_vcn_network_compartment_name` needs to reference the display name of the HUB VCN and `peered_lpg_display_name` needs to correspond to one unique of the LPG created on HUB.
-If provisioning a spoke, these variables needs to be blank as `""`
+- Variable `drg_display_name` must be the same between the HUBS and SPOKES created.
+This DRG will be responsible for enabling transit routing.
+- Variable `peered_vcn_cidr_blocks` must be supplied when provisioning a HUB.
+This must be a list of the CIDR blocks, one for each of the SPOKEs that will be connected to the HUB.
+Example: `["11.0.0.0/16", "12.0.0.0/16"]` Now two SPOKES could be connected to this HUB with the given CIDR blocks.
+- Variable `hub_vcn_compartment_name` must be supplied when provisioning a SPOKE.
+This specifies the location of the vcn that the SPOKE will connect to.
+- Variable `hub_vcn_display_name` must be supplied when provisioning a SPOKE.
+This specifies the name of the vcn that the SPOKE will connect to.
 - If provisioning a HUB, variable `is_spoke` needs to be `false`.
 If a SPOKE is in place this variable needs to be set to `true`

 ---
 ## Sample provider